The Art of War

 Noelle N. Trent is president and CEO of the Museum of African American History Boston/Nantucket.
 Dr. Trent earned a Master's in Public History and a Ph.D. in United States History from Howard University in Washington, DC.
 She has worked with noted organizations and projects, including the National Park Service, the Frederick Douglass National Historic Site, and the Smithsonian Institution’s National Museum of African American History and Culture, where she contributed to the exhibition Defending Freedom, Defining Freedom: The Era of Segregation 1876 – 1968.
 She was the Director of Interpretation, Collections & Education at the National Civil Rights Museum in Memphis before coming to Boston.
 Trent has contributed to the African American Intellectual History Society’s blog and was featured in “Breaking Free: An Underground Special” for the WGN America drama Underground.

-Jason Sokol (moderator) is a professor of History at the University of New Hampshire.
-His work focuses on the history of the Civil Rights Movement.
-He is the author of three books: There Goes My Everything: White Southerners in the Age of Civil Rights (Alfred A. Knopf), which was named one of the ten best books of 2006 in the Washington Post Book World; All Eyes Are Upon Us: Race and Politics from Boston to Brooklyn (Basic Books, 2014); and The Heavens Might Crack: The Death and Legacy of Martin Luther King, Jr. (Basic Books, 2018).
-Sokol graduated from Oberlin College and received his doctorate in history from the University of California, Berkeley.
-He received post-doctoral fellowships from Harvard University, the University of Pennsylvania, and Cornell University.
-He was also awarded a Public Scholar grant from the National Endowment for the Humanities.
-Dr. Sokol has published articles in various scholarly journals and popular publications, including The New York Times, The Boston Globe, The Washington Post, Los Angeles Times, Politico, and The Root.
+Jason Sokol (moderator) is a historian of the civil rights movement.
+He is the author of three books: There Goes My Everything: White Southerners in the Age of Civil Rights (Alfred A. Knopf), which was named one of the 10 best books of 2006 in the Washington Post Book World; All Eyes Are Upon Us: Race and Politics from Boston to Brooklyn (Basic Books, 2014); and The Heavens Might Crack: The Death and Legacy of Martin Luther King, Jr. (Basic Books, 2018).